Woodstock Slammers: Summerside Western Capitals

-Possibly the best known and most fierce rivalry in Maritime Junior A Hockey, the Summerside Western Capitals – Woodstock Slammers rivalry has its roots in the 2009–10 Championship.
-That year, the Slammers and Capitals met in the Meek Division Final which the Slammers won, ending Summerside's hopes of repeating as League and Fred Page Champions.
+The best known and most fierce rivalry in Maritime Junior A Hockey, the Summerside Western Capitals – Woodstock Slammers rivalry has its roots in the 2009–10 Championship.
+That year, the Slammers and Capitals met in the Meek Division Final which the Slammers won, ending Summerside's chances of repeating as League and Fred Page Champions.
 The next year (2010–11), the two teams met once again in the Meek Division Final, with the Capitals taking the series in seven games.

 During these past three seasons, the Capitals and Slammers have fought hard for Meek Division supremacy (both figuratively and literally), leading to numerous on-ice altercations at almost every game.
 The most notorious fight took place on September 26, 2008, in Woodstock.
 A fight broke out at center ice in the final minutes of the third period in a 4–3 game in favour of Summerside.
 While the combatants fought, no one else seemed interested in fighting, instead shouting at each other from a short distance.
 Then, a Summerside player approached the Woodstock bench, where he speared a player on the bench.
 This produced a bench-clearing brawl, which resulted in nine suspensions (totaling 28 games) between the two teams, as well as fines for both head coaches and both teams.

 Another major episode of the rivalry took place on December 16, 2011, in Woodstock.
 Following a goal by the Slammers, a fight broke out in front of the Summerside net.
 The fighting then escalated to include all the players on the ice (even the goalies) and a player from each bench who jumped the boards to enter the fray.
 In total, the two teams combined for 170 penalty minutes, with 15 minor penalties, 6 major penalties, two ten-minute misconducts and 9 game misconducts being handed out by the official.
 Furthermore, suspensions were given to three Summerside players (totaling 18 games), two Woodstock players (one totaling 10 games, the other 8 games) and both teams' head coaches (Summerside 5 games, Woodstock 2 games).